FroggenLiu/Dockerfile/README.md

 # Dockerfile

-There Dockerfile are use to provisioning Integration Station which is products of National Taipei University of Technology, Softeware Testing Factory, Lab1324.
+The dockerfile is used to provisioning Integration Station which is products of National Taipei University of Technology, Softeware Testing Factory, Lab1324.

 Email: cloudtestingservicentut@gmail.com